tylertomlinson/b2-mid-mod/README.md

-Overview

-We are creating an application to track the maintenance of rides at amusement parks.
-We have amusement parks, which have many rides, rides can have many mechanics working on it, and mechanics can work on multiple rides.

-Amusement Parks have a name and admission price Mechanics have a name and years of experience
-Rides have a name and thrill rating (1-10)

-You will need to create all the migrations.
-You do not need to do model testing for validations, just make sure you test any relationships and model methods that you create.

-Read each story carefully.

 Story 1
 As a user,
 When I visit a mechanics index page
 I see a header saying “All Mechanics”
 And I see a list of all mechanic’s names and their years of experience

 Ex:
               All Mechanics